Jayantbhai Patel Boskey

-Jayantbhai Ramanbhai Patel, popularly known as Boskey is an Indian politician and member of the Nationalist Congress Party (NCP).
-Boskey is currently serving as the president of Gujarat NCP.
+Jayantbhai Ramanbhai Patel, popularly known as Boskey is an Indian politician.

 Early life and education

 Boskey was born in Aden (a city in South Yemen) on 16 May 1960.
 He acquired his primary schooling in the Bhagalpur district of Bihar at Mt.
 Carmel Convent School and at C.M.S.
 High School.
 He completed his graduation in Commerce from Vallabh Vidyanagar (B.J.V.M.).

 Later in the year 1988, Boskey was married to Rita Patel, a Commerce Graduate from Mumbai College, Mumbai.
 They had their first child, Unnati Patel, in the year 1989 and their second child, Krishna Patel, in 1991.

 Inclination towards Sports

 Boskey had an innate inclination towards cricket and football during his school and college days.
 In the year 1976-77, he played for Bihar School Boys in The Cooch Behar Trophy.
 In the following year, he played as a goalkeeper in the football team of Bihar School Boys.
 In the year 1979-80, he played cricket along with Rubin Mukherji's Tata team at the Junior County, Q.K.
 London.
 He has also played for the Bhagalpur Senior District team against the cricket teams of Patna, Bihar, etc. He is keenly interested in cricket.